 Corporate Director for Environment, Nigel Brinn said; "Roadside litter is a blight on our countryside something that really impacts on the beauty of Powys.
 Dumping litter anywhere is disgraceful but when it is an area of outstanding beauty such as the Elan Valley is really unforgiveable.

 "I am pleased that this anti-social action resulted in a financial sanction being applied and I hope it sends a strong message that we will clamp down on this type of lazy and unacceptable behaviour."

-Littering is a criminal offence under Section 87 of the Environmental Protection Act 1990 and it harms our environment and on roadside locations is especially costly and difficult/dangerous to clear up.
+Littering is a criminal offence under Section 87 of the Environmental Protection Act 1990.
+It also harms our environment and on roadside locations is especially costly and difficult/dangerous to clear up.